arjunken/crawldock/CONTRIBUTING.md

-# Contributing to CrowlDock
+# Contributing to CrawlDock

-Thank you for your interest in contributing to CrowlDock!
+Thank you for your interest in contributing to CrawlDock!
 This document provides guidelines for contributing to this project.

 ## 🎯 **How to Contribute**